gcmerz/shuttleLED/README.md

 How do students without smartphones know when the next shuttle will be?
 It's a hassle to track the shuttle from your laptop, and shuttle arrival times are erratic.
 So, we build a giant LED map of the Harvard Quad Shuttle route to (eventually) display in dining halls so students don't have to battle with the app!

 ## Overview
-For this project, we used:
+For this project, we used
 1. A Raspberry Pi B
 2. TransLOC's API (how we found out the location of the shuttle and it's arrival times)
 3. A Seven Segment Display (for displaying the time until the shuttle arrived at the Quad Stop)